lexiehansen/horiseon_challenge/README.md

 My changes include the following:
 - Added semantic HTML elements, such as header, article, aside, footer, and section.
-- Added alt attributes to each image and
+- Added alt attributes to each image
 - Added title element to the webpage
 - Correct HTML indentation
 - Consolidate duplicate CSS elements